 Unless you are interviewing in Santa’s workshop you are unlikely to be “claus”trophobic, but when interviewing, a lot of people do get nervous.
 Pre-interview nerves can be inevitable as the job process at times can be long and stressful.
 But how you channel your nerves can make a fundamental difference.
-Here are some top tips on how to combat some of those interview nerves.
+Here are some top tips from Salt Digital Recruitment Agency on how to combat some of those interview nerves.

 Preparation is key!

 Santa prepares for Christmas all year long to ensure safe delivery of gifts, so too is preparation is key for a successful interview.
 The more prepared you are the less flustered you will be during the interview giving you the chance to portray your best self.

 - Have a selection of follow up questions you want to ask the interviewer

 - Research the company, the team, and their competitors